LearnersGuild/curriculum-app/modules/Serialization/README.md

 ## Skills

-- [ ] save data to a file in JSON format, read that file and restore that data
+- can save data to a file in JSON format, read that file and restore that data
-- [ ] save data to a file in CSV format, read that file and restore that data
+- can save data to a file in CSV format, read that file and restore that data
-- [ ] can identify objects and data that are or are not serializable
+- can identify objects and data that are or are not serializable

 ## Search Terms